RAJDEEPROY1996/RAJDEEPROY1996/README.md

 - 👀 I’m interested in blockchain technology, cloud computing, E-governance.
 - 🌱 I’m currently learning blockchain technology
 - 💞️ I’m working on Blockchain Technology:
--       voting framework,
--       vaccine distribution,
--       Distribution of Food and Essential Commodities by Organization in Public Distribution Shop
--       Land Registration using standard ERC1155 token
+-     voting framework, vaccine distribution, Distribution of Food and Essential Commodities from Public Distribution Shop, Land Registration using standard ERC1155 token
-- 📫 How to reach me ... +91 8250184021, rrajdeep2@gmail.com
+- 📫

 <!---
 RAJDEEPROY1996/RAJDEEPROY1996 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.